 Buddha encouraged practicing constant awareness of breath at entrance of nostrils through practice of “Vipassana” or “Anapanasati” meditation.
 Through Vipassana meditation stress is relieved, the awareness becomes seamlessly clear and without activities in mind.
 Without activities in the mind, the Self is dispelled and it’s negativities are expelled through process of catharsis.
 Catharsis is one of the many benefits of meditation.

-Buddha taught to cure negativities, cultivate “pragya” or seamlessly clear detached awareness to reveal the natural pleasures of meditation and peace.
+Buddha taught to cure or shun negativities, cultivate “pragya” or seamlessly clear detached awareness to reveal the natural pleasures of meditation and peace.
 Through “pragya” the “maya” or hypnosis is cured thus dispelling the charms of life and the world.
 According to Buddha, natural pleasure of meditation can render the meditator independent of external agencies for happiness.

 Non-Violence and Supreme Value of Life